Credit Agricole phishing page in French revealed

 Red flags to watch for:

-• If you have already entered a code, contact your bank immediately – the attacker may have already used it to authorize a transaction.
+• If you have already clicked the link and entered any credentials, contact your bank immediately to secure your account.

-• Report the phishing page to SEUR and to the relevant authorities.
+• Report the phishing message to the bank’s fraud department.

 Protective measures:

-Threat Analysis: USPS Phishing – Small Fee & Card Harvesting
+Threat Analysis: CaixaBank Phishing – Credential & Card Data Harvesting

 How it works: